 Founded in 1988 at a cost of $30 million, Bahrain National Museum is the keeper of Bahrain’s 5,000 years of history and is an absolute must for anyone interested in the archipelago’s past.

-Siyadi's House in Muharraq was built by a well-known Bahraini pearl merchant at the beginning of the twentieth century.
-Looking like a fledgling fort from the outside and inside is a wonderland of engraved walls and geometric designs.
+Siyadi s' House in Muharraq was built by a well-known Bahraini pearl merchant at the beginning of the twentieth century.
+Looking like a fledgling fort from the outside and inside is a wonder land of engraved walls and geometric designs.

 Bahrain International Circuit